-The 2013 Severance Agreements have eliminated the executives' rights under the 2009 Agreements to receive (i) tax "gross-up" payments for excise taxes under Internal Revenue Code Section 280G and (ii) "modified single trigger" severance in which the executive may elect to terminate his employment within a year after the change in control and receive a reduced severance package.
+The new severance agreements have eliminated the executives' rights to receive (i) tax "gross-up" payments for excise taxes under Internal Revenue Code Section 280G and (ii) "modified single trigger" severance in which the executive may elect to terminate his employment within a year after the change in control and receive a reduced severance package.

-Accelerated Vesting of PSUs and Options.
+Accelerated Vesting of PSUs, PGI and Options.
 The terms and conditions of the PSU awards provide for "double trigger" vesting (a change in control of the Company that leads to a termination of employment), such that all outstanding PSUs will become vested with the payout percentage set at the 175% maximum.
-The Company's stock option awards provide for immediate, "single trigger" vesting in the event of a change in control of the Company.
+The Profitable Growth Incentive awards also have double trigger vesting, such that all outstanding PGI awards will become vested at the 250% maximum payout percentage.
+Stock option awards from previous years provide for immediate, "single trigger" vesting in the event of a change in control of the Company.
 The acceleration of equity vesting upon a change in control is designed to ensure that ongoing employees receive the benefit of the transaction by having the opportunity to realize value from their equity awards at the time of the transaction.